plotly/academy/_react/1-introduction.md

 )
 ```

-Using JSX is a bit tricky: since it's a non-standard extension of JavaScript no browser will understand it.
-This means we have to *transpile* (compile JavaScript to JavaScript) our code with a build tool – thankfully, `react.jsbin.com` does that for us automatically, so we don't have to worry about that for now.
-Simply write JSX in there and it's going to work!
+> Using JSX is a bit tricky: since it's a non-standard extension of JavaScript no browser will understand it.
+This means we have to *transpile* (compile JavaScript to JavaScript) our code with a build tool – thankfully, `react.jsbin.com` does that automatically for us, so we don't have to worry about it.

 Passing properties to our components is as easy as writing them as attributes on these HTML-like tags, and to add children we simply wrap them!
 The nice thing about JSX is that we can use JavaScript code in JSX by wrapping it in curly braces.